Creating My Website with Mathematica

-On The Wolfram Demonstrations Project site I have a more elaborate variation of this example, which allows you to choose any of several dozen elemental properties and make various plots.
-This “Properties of the Elements” Demonstration and its source code can be downloaded from the site, along with the free Mathematica Player if you don’t have Mathematica.
+On the Wolfram Demonstrations Project site I have a more elaborate variation of this example, which allows you to choose any of several dozen elemental properties and make various plots.
+This “Properties of the Elements” Demonstration and its source code can be downloaded from the site, along with the free Wolfram Player if you don’t have Mathematica.

 Another Mathematica interface I’ve made is this one (and I promise we’ll connect back to the website creation subject matter shortly) that allows you to browse the decay chains of all the known isotopes of the elements (you’ll need Mathematica to open it—or you can see the snapshot below).
 It relies on the IsotopeData paclet I discussed in a previous post, as well as the highly sophisticated LayeredGraphPlot function for the automatic layout of the decay network.

 The connection with website creation is that these interfaces were written as the first steps in designing features for periodictable.com.
 Mathematica is a tremendously efficient environment for prototyping and exploring.
 The effort that went into creating these two examples was concentrated almost 100% in the subject matter—not in any overhead for creating an interactive program, where to get the data from, etc.